+15 Fenland Trail

+Trailhead: Fenland trail parking lot on Mt.
+Norquay Road This is a peaceful interpretive trail under old growth spruce trees.
+Great for families with young children.
+For a longer walk from Banff townsite, start at Central Park and follow the Bow River to the Fenland trailnead.
+Walk east, just over the railway tracks on Mt.
+Norquay Road (0.9 km one way).

+16 Spray Connector

-1.96 km one wa Trailhead: Start at the Spray River West trailhead and take the Spray Connector located 0.7 km on the left side of the trail to end at the Spray River East trailhead located on the Golf Course Road.
+Trailhead: Start at the Spray River West trailhead and take the Spray Connector located 0.7 km on the left side of the trail to end at the Spray River East trailhead located on the Golf Course Road.
 For those seeking a short walk or snowshoe opportunity close to town, the Spray Connector links the Spray River East trail to Spray River West trail via a small scenic bridge.
 The trail can be enjoyed from either direction.

-Have you tried snowshoeing'
+Have you tried snowshoeing?

-Explore the trails in an authentic, traditional way by snowshoe!
-If you can walk, you can snowshoe - and you don't need any special gear - just snowshoes.
+snowshoe!
+If you can walk, you can snowshoe - and you don't need any special gear just snowshoes.
 Like hiking, pick a trail that suits your challenge and you're off to solitude and clean, fresh air.
 Travel by foot to enjoy Banff's scenery up close and personal, and you might even spot some wildlife.